 - Use a sharp knife to carefully cut a series of slits, at least 4-8, in the top of the pie crust so the steam can escape.

 - Brush the crust with almond milk (you may not need to use the entire teaspoon), and sprinkle it with the cane sugar.

-- Place the pie on a baking sheet (to catch drips), and baking in a preheated 425 degree (F) oven for 15 minutes.
+- Place the pie on a baking sheet (to catch drips), and bake in a preheated 425 degree (F) oven for 15 minutes.
 Reduce the heat to 350 degrees (F) and continue baking for another 45-50 minutes.
-The pie will be done when the crust is golden brown and the apples are soft (carefully insert a knife in one of the steam slits to test the softness).
+The pie will be done when the crust is golden brown, and the apples are soft (carefully insert a knife in one of the steam slits to test the softness).

 - Cool for at least 2 hours before serving.

 I use organic cane sugar on the outside of the crust because it caramelizes beautifully.
 I recommend omitting it altogether if you don't want to use organic cane sugar.
 I do not recommend substituting coconut sugar because it could burn instead of caramelize.